 The content of this article is based on our personal experience.
 They do not constitute legal advice and do not replace it.
 If you have any questions about financing rounds, looking for an investor or company valuation, we are also happy to advise you individually in a personal conversation.
 Contact us using our contact form or arrange your first free appointment.

 The term sheet offers security in planning and counteracts information asymmetries

 A term sheet is a declaration of intent that is exchanged between founders and potential investors prior to the actual participation agreement, on the one hand to signal the willingness of investors to participate in the company and on the other hand to record the status of the negotiations and to define the first legal basics.
 In contrast to a preliminary agreement, the term sheet does not result in any legal obligation to conclude the participation agreement.
 However, claims for damages by one party against the other (culpa in contrahendo) can arise from the term sheet as a pre-contractual declaration of intent; For example, when consulting services are commissioned for a project whose completion was clearly promised and for which it can be explicitly demonstrated that there was initially no intention to execute the project.

-The purpose of a term sheet is, on the one hand, to create security in planning for the founders and, on the other hand, to define certain components for the participation agreement without legally fixing them before carrying out an extensive due diligence.
-Prior to due diligence, there is a strong information asymmetry to the detriment of investors.
-This is due to several facts: firstly, the value of the company can hardly or not at all be calculated before the due diligence, secondly, the founders usually are significantly better informed about the performance of their company, and thirdly, based on experience, founders are more likely to evaluate the economic potential of their company better than non-company investors.
-Therefore, a direct, binding fixation of the participation agreement results in major risks for investors.
+The purpose of a term sheet is, on the one hand, to create planning security for the founders and, on the other hand, to define certain components for the participation agreement without legally binding them before carrying out an extensive due diligence.
+Because before an intensive due diligence, there is a strong information asymmetry to the detriment of investors.
+This is mainly due to the fact that, firstly, the value of the company can hardly or not at all be calculated before the due diligence, secondly, the founders are usually much better informed about the performance of their company, and thirdly, experience has shown that they will better evaluate the economic potential of their company as external investors.
+Therefore, a direct, binding fixation of the participation agreement results in great risks for the investors.

 Most of the clauses aim to reduce the investment risk